sikrinick/bruce/README.md

 * Compile and upload the project

 ## Troubleshooting
 * Several features output debugging information to the serial monitor.
-Use the Serial Monitor feature in Arduino IDE or M5Burner to gather this information.
+Use the Serial Monitor feature in Arduino IDE, PlatformIO or M5Burner to gather this information.
 It may have useful hints.
 When filing a bug report, it often helps to include serial monitor output.
 * Reset the EEPROM.
 On models with EEPROM settings support, use "Clear Settings" from the settings menu, or hold the "Next" button (Side key on StickC models, Tab or Down Arrow on Cardputer) while powering on.
 * TV-B-Gone's IR LED can be observed through a smart phone camera, emitting a pale purple beam of light.
 If it seems to be on constantly, or if it never flashes at all during TV-B-Gone operations, something is wrong.
 Report a bug.
 There's a known issue with TVBG not working after using Bluetooth spam or random wifi spam.
 * Try viewing wifi lists from several different devices if you suspect wifi spam isn't working.
 Sometimes, Linux network manager can see networks that smart phones cannot.
 Please include the results of this testing if reporting wifi spam problems.